avashraj/avashraj/README.md

 I'm also:
  - working on **SAPPHIRE** with my friends 🤐
- - learning database design by myself 💰
+ - building a smarter betting system by myself 💰

 You can reach me at avashraj328@gmail.com
 <!--